Good performance review questions are at the heart of the employee review process.

 Also ask about how the organization and you as a manager can improve.
 Inquire about work culture and teamwork.

 Again, this is not an exhaustive list of performance review questions.
-It’s simply a jumping-off point!
+It’s simply a starting point.
+For more ideas, take a look at our Review Template Guide.

 Manager-level performance review questions

 These questions relate to how managers lead others.
-You can also ask the questions about goals and personal improvement listed above.
-Conduct conversations or surveys with your employees on these topics as well.
+You can also ask questions about goals and personal improvement, such as those listed above.
+It can be helpful to have conversations or do surveys with your employees on these topics as well – just make sure that they are not stressed by the prospect of performance appraisals, no matter what form they take.
 This will reveal whether managers’ beliefs about their own effectiveness align with employees’ experiences.

 Team achievement